App-vNext/Polly/docs/strategies/retry.md

 <!-- endSnippet -->

 **Reasoning**:

-- This approach embraces re-usability.
-  - For instance the `networkExceptions` can be reused across many the strategies (retry, circuit breaker, etc..).
+Grouping exceptions simplifies the configuration and improves reusability.
+For example, `networkExceptions` can be reused in various strategies such as retry, circuit breaker, and more.

-### 2 - Using retry as a periodical executor
+### 2 - Using retry for periodic execution

 ❌ DON'T

-Define a retry strategy to run forever in a given frequency
+Use a retry strategy to run indefinitely at a specified interval:

 <!-- snippet: retry-anti-pattern-2 -->
 ```cs